aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/gcp-bigquery-sink-prereq.md

 ## Create the Google BigQuery dataset {#gcp-bigquery-sink-connector-bigquery-dataset}

-You can either send the Apache Kafka data to an existing Google BigQuery dataset or create one using [the GCP console](https://console.cloud.google.com/bigquery) by following the [instructions in the dedicated page](https://cloud.google.com/bigquery/docs/datasets).
+You can either send the Apache Kafka data to an existing Google BigQuery dataset or create one using [the Google Cloud console](https://console.cloud.google.com/bigquery) by following the [instructions in the dedicated page](https://cloud.google.com/bigquery/docs/datasets).